 We have included teacher reflection prompts and suggested strategies within each section to help you prepare to greet your students.

 In order to develop classroom communities that are centered around relationships and care, educators need to start with themselves.
-This process involves reflecting on your individual identity (and considering how this may have impacted your experience of the past six months), and then becoming aware of your beliefs, values, biases, politics, and emotional responses.
+This process involves reflecting on your individual identity (and considering how your identity uniquely impacts your lived experience), and then becoming aware of your beliefs, values, biases, politics, and emotional responses.
 Doing so empowers educators to be thoughtful about how these forces and factors influence their interactions with and expectations of their students.

-Whether starting school in person or remotely, students will bring a range of experiences from the past six months to the classroom.
+Students will bring a range of experiences from the past year into the classroom.
 Incorporating SEL (social-emotional learning) strategies to build relationships and develop empathy will help students feel connected to their learning and to one another (and the routines and activities included in these resources are designed to assist educators in doing just that).
-This is especially important for students who have experienced trauma caused by recent events.
+This is especially important for students who have experienced trauma and/or grief caused by recent events.

 Connectedness: When students have a strong relationship with their teachers and peers, it is easier to support their emotional well-being and respond to their urgent needs as these arise.
-This connectedness is especially important during the coronavirus pandemic and following the recent murders of Black men and women, which have brought into full view the structural inequalities that have always existed in this country.
 Students need regular reminders that their teachers care about them, and they need opportunities to connect with one another in informal and academic contexts.

-Predictability: By creating predictable routines and structures that work for remote and face-to-face instruction, teachers can help their students feel safe and emotionally secure.
-Using the same routines, such as check-ins and journaling, when learning in person and remotely can help students engage with the learning and can support their emotional well-being.
+Predictability: By creating predictable routines and structures, teachers can help their students feel safe and emotionally secure.
+Using routines such as check-ins and journaling can help students engage with the learning and can support their emotional well-being.